dankamongmen/notcurses/USAGE.md

 // with this ncplane are invalidated, and must not be used after the call,
 // excluding the base cell.
 The cursor is homed. void ncplane_erase(struct ncplane* n);

+// Erase every cell in the region starting at {ystart, xstart} and having size
+// {ylen, xlen}.
+It is an error if any of ystart, xstart, ylen, or xlen is
+// negative.
+A value of 0 may be provided for ylen and/or xlen, meaning to
+// erase everything along that dimension.
+It is an error if ystart + ylen
+// or xstart + xlen is not in the plane. int ncplane_erase_region(struct ncplane* n, int ystart, int xstart,
+                         int ylen, int xlen);
 ```

 All planes, including the standard plane, are created with scrolling disabled.